 Massive White Supremacist Message Board Leak: How to Access and Interpret the Data

-Update: The Internet Archive has removed the SQL leak; however, the information is freely available via a torrent file (download here) or a Magnet link (click here, or copy/paste the link into a torrent client).
+The Internet Archive has removed the SQL leak; however, the information is freely available at Distributed Denial of Secrets here.

 Today, the entire SQL database from Iron March, a now-defunct neo-Nazi / white supremacist message board, was posted onto the Internet Archive by the user “antifa-data“.
 You can access this data dump on the Internet Archive, and via a torrent file found here, or through this Magnet link.